Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Groups Are Simultaneously Underserved in Both Accuracy and Privacy

 \section{Groups Are Simultaneously Underserved in Both Accuracy and Privacy}

-It is well-documented that the accuracy of machine learning models may be unfair for different subpopulations ~\citep{BuolamwiniG18,BagdasaryanPS19}.
+It is well-documented that the accuracy of machine learning models may be unfair for different subpopulations ~\citep{BuolamwiniG18,BagdasaryanPS19,SuriyakumarPGG21}.
 Our finding demonstrates that this disparity may be simultaneous in terms of both accuracy \emph{and} privacy.
 We empirically verify this by plotting the average $\varepsilon$ and test accuracy of different groups.
 The experiment setup is the same as Section~\ref{sec:exp}.
 For CIFAR-10 and MNIST, the groups are the data from different classes, while for UTKFace, the groups are the data from different races.

 We plot the results in Figure~\ref{fig:eps_loss_corr_class_cifar} and~\ref{fig:eps_loss_corr_class_mnist}.
 The groups are sorted based on the average $\varepsilon$.
 The test accuracy of different groups correlates well with the average $\varepsilon$ values.
 Groups with worse accuracy do have worse privacy guarantees in general.
 On CIFAR-10, the average $\varepsilon$ of the `Cat' class (which has the worst test accuracy) is 44.2\% higher than the average $\varepsilon$ of the `Automobile' class (which has the highest test accuracy).
 On UTKFace-Gender, the average $\varepsilon$ of the group with the lowest test accuracy (`Asian') is 35.1\% higher than the average $\varepsilon$ of the group with the highest accuracy (`Indian').
 Similar observation also holds on other tasks.
 To the best of our knowledge, our work is the first to reveal this simultaneous disparity.
+In Appendix~\ref{apdx:disparate_empirical_risk}, we run membership inference attacks to show the disparity in privacy parameters reflects the disparity in empirical privacy risks.